 R. Ramu was responsible for data collection and dashboard development.
 N. M. Aripin contributed to the manuscript writing.
 N. S. N. Alimin and N. R. H. M. Haron provided overall supervision and guidance for the study.
 K. M. Khairai assisted in the development of the dashboard.

-Consent (where ever applicable)

-Written informed consent was obtained from the respondents.
-A copy of the written consent is available for review by the Editorial office/Chief Editor/Editorial Board members of this journal.

-Ethical approval (where ever applicable)

-Not Applicable

 Disclaimer (Artificial intelligence)